⛏️

 Virtual Currency

-Multiple types of virtual currencies exist in Paydirt due to the historical accuracy pillar that is central to its design.
+Multiple types of virtual currencies exist in Paydirt due to the that is central to its design.
 This differentiates Paydirt from other games and creates an opportunity for both fun and learning to take place.

 Gold Dust

-Gold Dust is the primary virtual currency in Paydirt: The Discovery and all future episodes of Paydirt.
+is the primary virtual currency in and all future episodes of Paydirt.
 It is also a mineable resource.

 During the California Gold Rush, there was a shortage of coins all across the Americas but especially in California because of the lack of mints in what was then a frontier.
 This led to the use of gold dust as a currency.

-Gold Dust is valued at $16 Paydirt Dollars per troy ounce.
+Gold Dust is valued at $16 per troy ounce.

 On September 9th, 1848, citizens of San Francisco met to decide the price of gold dust.
 They agreed that $16 per ounce was a fair price and that it ought to be taken in all business transactions at that rate.